LeeTwentyThree/ECCLibrary/README.md

 [Nautilus](https://github.com/SubnauticaModding/Nautilus), the new Subnautica Modding API.

+## Pre-releases are available now!

+Please check the releases tab on the right side of this page.

 ## Contributing to ECCLibrary

 ECCLibrary is an open-source mod and contributions are always welcome.
 If you are interested in contributing to the project, there are several ways to do so.